nhlpa/FsTachyons/README.md

 ## Usage with [Falco.Markup](https://github.com/pimbrouwers/Falco.Markup)

-FsTachyons has modules for elements & attributes, this allows us to import the `FsTachyons.Tac` which make class string definitions more terse.
+Falco.Markup has modules for elements & attributes, this allows us to import the `FsTachyons.Tac` which make class string definitions more terse.

 ```fsharp
 open FsTachyons